 Egan had been involved in a professional capacity with architect Michael Scott (designer of Busáras) and cameraman George Fleischmann when they established the production company Hibernia Films in 1945.
-The company produced a series of government information films (incl.
-Silent Order, Next Please, Voyage to Recovery).
+The company produced a series of government information films, including: Silent Order, Next Please and Voyage to Recovery.

 His professional experience no doubt influenced his own film-making activity.
 His films, unlike those of many other amateurs, are finely-crafted and edited works.
 He worked exclusively with colour film rendering his beautiful garden (his wife’s pride and joy), his home (designed by Michael Scott) and his daughters’ childhood with great warmth and vibrancy.
-His short documentaries, though silent, are invaluable records of the subjects they explore; all are cleverly –constructed, edited to include explanatory titles and inter-titles, and shot with great skill.
+His short documentaries, though silent, are invaluable records of the subjects they explore.
+Shot with great skill, they are all cleverly constructed and edited to include explanatory titles and inter-titles.